openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 This is a master control switch for SMB.
 If disabled, no SMBs will be given.
 If enabled, and at least one of the conditions described below is active, SMBs will be enabled.

 ### Enable SMB with high temp targets
 If this setting is enabled, SMB will be allowed, but not necessarily enabled, when there is a high temporary target active (defined as anything above 100mg/dl regardless of profile target).
 This option is intended to be used to disable SMBs when the setting is disabled.
 For example, if this option is disabled, SMBs can be disabled by setting a temp target above 100mg/dl.
-This feature will also disable SMB regardless of what other condition is trying to enable SMB.
+This option will also disable SMB regardless of what other condition is trying to enable SMB.

+If this setting is enabled, SMB will only be enabled with a high temp target if Enable SMB with temp targets is also enabled.

 (Open-APS-features-enable-smb-always)=
 ### Enable SMB always